 For the case of pure first-order (orienting) or pure second-order (aligning) interaction, the corresponding pendular states can be expressed in terms of Mathieu functions (planar case) or spheroidal wave functions (spherical case).
 No closed expressions can be given for these functions but certain asymptotic properties are known.
 Both orienting and aligning interactions lift the degeneracies of the free rotor states; the double-well potential of the latter one gives rise to formation of near-degenerate tunneling pairs.

-Combined orienting and aligning interaction (arising e. g. for permanent and induced electric dipole interactions of polar and polarizable molecules with collinear electric fields) leads to a unique topology of the surfaces of eigenenergies and of other observables - such as alignment and orientation cosines - in the plane spanned by the permanent and induced dipole interaction parameters.
+Combining orienting and aligning interaction (arising e. g. for permanent and induced electric dipole interactions of polar and polarizable molecules with collinear electric fields) leads to a unique topology of the surfaces of eigenenergies and of other observables - such as alignment and orientation cosines - in the plane spanned by the permanent and induced dipole interaction parameters.
 Given that the crossings only arise for the combined interaction, the dynamics revealed herein is sui generis, with no counterpart in the dynamics due to either the orienting or aligning interaction alone.

 Interestingly, the loci of the intersections of the surfaces can be traced analytically and the eigenstates as well as the number of their intersections can be characterized by a single topological index.
 For certain integer values of this index, distinctive for a particular ratio of the interaction parameters, analytic expressions for wavefunctions and certain eigenproperties can be constructed.
 This is based on the apparatus of supersymmetric quantum mechanics and on the theory of conditionally quasi-exact solvability, see our work on pendular states of planar rotors and spherical rotors , as well as spherical tops .
+Note the isomorphism of the Hamiltonian for the planar pendulum with that of an optical (super-)latttice which allows to map our results for pendular states to the case of trapping of atoms in such lattices .

 Dynamic alignment and orientation of pendular states